welcome to alternative food network rijnmond #

 We plan to answer this question in a couple of ways:

-• By analyzing our conversations to figure out some of the barriers that currently exist to strengthening alternative networks around the Rijnmond region
+- By analyzing our conversations to find some of the barriers that currently exist to resilient alternative food networks around the Rijnmond region

 Reach out to us if you’re keen to participate.